 ABSTRACT

-Since the inception of biomedical research, model organisms have been designated to provide standardized, reliably documented platforms against which to compare human physiological and genetic processes.
-The collection of all model organisms covers a wide representation of the tree of life, but the included species have changed little over the past half century.
-In light of the significant advances in sequencing and curating genomes of recent, it may be appropriate to reevaluate this list of species to the aim of determining the best mammalian animal models that most accurately yield data clinically relevant to human health.
-We propose that agricultural species may be well suited for this role, considering the potential they may hold in estimating human genetics and metabolism more precisely than currently used mammalian model species.
-A detailed analysis should be performed to evaluate this claim, towards establishing new standards for genomic research that will yield better and more accurate data.
+Since the earliest days of of biomedical research, model organisms have been essential for providing standardized platforms to study physiologic and genetic processes associated with human health.
+The array of currently used model organisms have changed little over the past half century.
+In light of the recent growth in biological data due in part to advances in biotechnology, it may be appropriate to consider additional animal models that may yield significant insights to human health.
+This review explores the history of animal model organisms and proposes that there may be an opportunity to identify potentially new model animal organisms.
+In particular, this review considers the potential of agricultural species as additional animal model organisms, given their careful breeding for agricultural purposes.
+The review then concludes with a discussion of the types of criteria that may need to be considered to characterize the ‘model-ness’ of a candidate species.

 INTRODUCTION